 The next nutrient DuBoise and Tingle suggest is actually a mineral that many people swear by for boosting energy.
 That's right, we're talking about magnesium.
 Magnesium is "involved in hundreds of biochemical reactions in the body, including metabolism."
 Making sure you're getting enough will ensure that these reactions, and thus your system, is running smoothly.
 If you're looking to add more of this mineral to your diet, look no further than Sakara's online boutique.
-"Sakara Detox Water ($24) and Detox Water Concentrate ($39) contain an extra boost of magnesium to help support metabolism (as well as digestion and stress regulation)."
+"Sakara Detox Water Concentrate ($39) contains an extra boost of magnesium to help support metabolism (as well as digestion and stress regulation)."

 We like this fish oil supplement from Now Foods, which is paired with CoQ10.
 According to Shapiro, this is a supplement that "helps to increase the energy in the mitochondria of the cells.
 This increases strength and efficiency of muscles, therefore increasing endurance and fat burn."
 She is personally a fan of taking CoQ10 since it "is very good for increasing energy."

 Iron and Creatine